 Top Five New York Attractions

-I was fortunate to being in New York so many times that I lost count, with my wife, with the children and grandchildren and every time I felt the same awesome respect for this city which is the dream of millions in the world and no wonders why for many it’s called “America” like there is nothing behind its borders.
+I was fortunate to travel to New York so many times that I lost count, with my wife, with the children and grandchildren and every time I felt the same awesome respect for this city which is the dream of millions in the world and no wonders why for many it’s called “America” like there is nothing behind its borders.

 New York made of five boroughs namely The Bronx, Brooklyn, Manhattan, Queens, and Staten Island is the most populous city in the United States and its Metropolitan area, one of the most populous urban agglomerations in the world